aptos-labs/developer-docs/apps/docusaurus/docs/sdks/ts-sdk/legacy-ts-sdk/index.md

    ```

    :::tip
-   The above command installs the Legacy TS SDK and should not be confused as installing the Aptos CLI.
+   The above command installs the Legacy TypeScript SDK and should not be confused as installing the Aptos CLI.
    :::

 ## Using the TypeScript SDK

-See the [Developer Tutorials](../../tutorials/index.md) for code examples showing how to use the Typescript SDK.
+See the [Developer Tutorials](../../../tutorials/index.md) for code examples showing how to use the Typescript SDK.

 ## TypeScript SDK Architecture